Itala Mela: Beatification

-The beatification process started in La Spezia in its diocese on 29 April 1968 which granted Mela the title Servant of God; the process spanned until 21 November 1976 and was validated in Rome on 2 October 1992.
+The beatification process started in La Spezia in its diocese on 29 April 1968, which granted Mela the title Servant of God; the process spanned until 21 November 1976 and was validated in Rome on 2 October 1992.
 In 1983, at the canonical reconnaissance that are regularly carried out in the case of beatification processes, his body was found intact.
 Following the local process, all of Mela's writings were approved in 1979 and permitted for evaluation in the cause.

 The Positio then was compiled and submitted in 2003 to the Congregation for the Causes of Saints for further evaluation.
+On the occasion of the 2006 Convention of Italian Churches in Verona, the churches of Liguria chose Mela as an exemplary witness to their heritage of faith and spirituality.

 It was on 12 June 2014 that Pope Francis approved that Mela had lived a life of heroic virtue thus declared her to be Venerable.

 On 14 December 2015, the pope also approved a miracle attributed to the intercession of Mela which would allow for her beatification to take place; it was celebrated at Piazza Europa in La Spezia on 10 June 2017 with Cardinal Angelo Amato presiding over the celebration on the pope's behalf.
-The following afternoon after his Angelus address - given on the Solemnity of the Most Holy Trinity - Pope Francis referred to her beatification in which he mentioned the real presence of "God the Father, Son and Holy Spirit who abides in the chamber of our heart".
+The following afternoon after his Angelus address – given on the Solemnity of the Most Holy Trinity – Pope Francis referred to her beatification in which he mentioned the real presence of "God the Father, Son and Holy Spirit who abides in the chamber of our heart".

 The current postulator assigned to this cause is Dr. Andrea Ambrosi.
 Her writings altogether occupy more than 42 volumes.
+Her original writings are kept in the Diocesan Archive at the Episcopal Seminary in Sarzana.
+Mela's findings were typewritten by the nuns of the Benedictine Monastery of Santa Maria del Mare, Castellazzo, La Spezia.

+Later, a commission of experts verified the fidelity of the typewritten copies to the originals.
+The archive preserves both Mela's autograph writings and typewritten copies (which are the only ones that can be consulted by the public).

+In honor to Mela, the Municipality of La Spezia named a stairway between Via XXVII Marzo and Via dei Colli.

 The Trinitarian indwelling

-The Trinitarian indwelling is a spiritual experience proposed by Itala Mela to help the faithful live their lives in the light of the Trinity.
+The Trinitarian indwelling is a spiritual experience proposed by Mela to help the faithful live their lives in the light of the Trinity.
 It consists of trying to do everything in union with the Father, the Son and the Holy Spirit, relying on their guidance and always trying to do God's will.

 Trinitarian indwelling is an experience that can be lived in any situation of life, not just in a convent or in a place of prayer.
-For Itala Mela, in fact, daily life is the place where it is possible to meet God and bear witness to one's faith, through concrete gestures of love and charity towards others.
+For Mela, in fact, daily life is the place where it is possible to meet God and bear witness to one's faith, through concrete gestures of love and charity towards others.